 Are there any cons to Spectra Breast Pumps?

 One disadvantage that was noted with regard to Spectra breast pumps is that it can be difficult to find replacement parts in stores – in most cases, you can’t run to Target and pick them up like you can with some other brands.
-To mitigate this being an issue, I would buy a few sets from Amazon when you get your pump – it’s a good idea have extras on hand, anyway.

 How do the Spectra pumps compare to Medela pumps?